 Argentine citizens usually use their local ingredients for cooking their foods, like oilseeds, cereals, grains, veggies, fruits, and meat (beef, pork, and poultry).
 Some places in Argentina also consume lamb, fish, and shellfish in some special activities.

 You can find many grilled beef meat dishes in this country.
-They are Asado (made from beef ribs, steak) and served with chimichurri (a sauce including garlic, herbs, and vinegar).
+They are Asado (made from beef ribs, and steak) and served with chimichurri (a sauce including garlic, herbs, and vinegar).
 Their snacks or appetizers list is wide with meat, veggies, cheese, and other ingredients.

 Regarding Argentine sweet treats, people treasure Dulce de Leche – a sweet spread that can go well with many cakes, toast, or ice cream flavoring.
 In this country, people consume as much as Americans, and some liquors also contain dulce de leche.